 What you need to know before you start

-Italian is a romance language and It has only 19 different vowel sounds, which is less than in English, German, Dutch and Norwegian.
+Italian is a romance language with only 19 different vowel sounds, which is less than in English, German, Dutch, and Norwegian.
 Grammar is similar between Italian and English in many ways too.

-However, if you don’t then how long will it take to learn Italian if you’re an English native speaker?
+However, if you don’t, how long will it take to learn Italian if you’re an English native speaker?

 Learning Italian vocabulary

-One of the best ways to learn Italian and improve your language skills is to focus on learning the vocabulary first.
+One of the best ways to learn Italian and improve your language skills is to first focus on learning vocabulary.

-Remember that every target language has words that are almost the same as your language, but with a different meaning.
+Remember that every target language has words almost the same as your language but with a different meaning.
 The rest of the words will be different.
 This is why vocabulary is so important.

 Focus on learning the basics first.
 The best ones to start with are greetings, numbers, and asking for directions.
 These are useful in everyday situations, and you’ll be surprised at how quickly they will become instinctive.